GardenGroupUO/Organisms/Documentation/source/make_energy_vs_similarity_results_documentation.rst

   :align: center

-You will also get a collection of eras that are placed together on the same page so you can print them on a page together.
+You will also get a collection of eras that are placed together on the same page so you can print them on a page together:

 .. image:: Images/Energy_vs_Similarity_for_each_epoch_forward_page_1.png